Sediment control: Regulatory requirements

 All states in the U.S. have laws requiring installation of erosion and sediment controls (ESCs) on construction sites of a specified size.
 Federal regulations require ESCs on sites 1 acre and larger.
 Smaller sites which are part of a common plan of development (e.g. a residential subdivision) are also required to have ESCs.
 In some states, non-contiguous sites under 1 acre are also required to have ESCs.
 For example, the State of Maryland requires ESCs on sites of 5000 sqft or more.
 The sediment controls must be installed before the beginning of land disturbance (i.e. land clearing, grubbing and grading) and must be maintained during the entire disturbance phase of construction.
+Approval for use of any chemical flocculant must be obtained prior to its deployment.